sudeep71/RNA_Seq_Tutorial/docs/06_trimming.rst

-To go out of press control X
+To go out of press, control X